miindisponi99/Statistical-Factor-Model/README.md

 ## Repository Structure

+- **models**: this folder includes different Python files with classes about financial metrics, data loading, portfolio weights, and APCA structure.

+- **theory**: several screenshot are shared in this folder to better understand the theory behind the statistical factor model strategy using Asymptotic Principal Component Analysis.

-- **Factor_classes.py**: this Python script contains all the necessary classes and functions for the project.
-It includes methods for loading tickers, downloading data, performing APCA, and evaluating portfolios.
+- **RollingStrategy.py**: this Python script contains the necessary class for the rolling APCA strategy.
+It includes methods for performing APCA, and evaluating portfolios.

 - **Stat_factor_model.ipynb**: open this Jupyter notebook to run the analysis.
 It provides a comprehensive visual interface for assessing performance over time, viewing drawdowns, and examining summary statistics.